joan-gerard/travel-advisor/README.md

 ## Project
-A companion application for your next trips.
 View restaurants and hotels around you or dynamically when using the map.

 ### `learning objectives`
 + Improve React skills